charanya312/Realtime_project/README.md

 # Realtime_project
 This project is created by 3 members.Our project aim to predict the house price in an efficient way.We just use Random forest for better accuracy.
+The project titled house price prediction is a machine learning project mainly using python.
+Predicting house prices is a critical task in the realms of real estate and finance, significantly impacting decisions made by homeowners, investors, and policymakers.
+Traditional prediction methods rely heavily on historical data and expert judgment.
+However, recent advancements in machine learning offer the potential for more accurate and efficient forecasting.
+This project presents a novel approach to predicting house prices using state-of-the-art machine learning algorithms.
+The evaluation of model performance incorporates metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared (R2) to gauge predictive accuracy and generalization capability.
+Robustness is ensured through cross-validation techniques, validating the models on different subsets of data to guarantee reliability and performance consistency.
+New algorithms in machine learning like random forest and decision tree.
+Most of previous one used linear regression it gives less accuracy and high prices.
+Using random forest our prediction has done.